openstack/neutron-specs/specs/kilo/ofagent-bridge-setup.rst

 ===================

-- ofagent uses bridge name (eg. "br-int") to specify the bridge to control. it's OVS-dependant.
+- ofagent uses bridge name (eg. "br-int") to specify the bridge to control. it's OVS-dependent.

 - ofagent automatically set up the bridge on startup.
-  (i.e. add-br, set br protocols, set-controller, etc) there are little point to perform it every time an agent starts up. on-time setup during deployment is enough.  also, it's OVS-dependant.
+  (i.e. add-br, set br protocols, set-controller, etc) there are little point to perform it every time an agent starts up. one-time setup during deployment is enough.  also, it's OVS-dependent.

 Proposed Change
 ===============